damian678/latex-guide/README.md

 # latex-guide
-Preambuła wykorzystana w mojej pracy dyplomowej
+Preambuła wykorzystana w mojej pracy dyplomowej i przewodnik

-The preamble used in my diploma thesis
+The preamble used in my diploma thesis and guide